MicroEJ/docs/PlatformDeveloperGuide/uiInput.rst

 MicroUI provides a set of standard event generators: `Command <https://repository.microej.com/javadoc/microej_5.x/apis/ej/microui/event/generator/Command.html>`_, `Buttons <https://repository.microej.com/javadoc/microej_5.x/apis/ej/microui/event/generator/Buttons.html>`_ , `Pointer <https://repository.microej.com/javadoc/microej_5.x/apis/ej/microui/event/generator/Pointer.html>`_ and `States <https://repository.microej.com/javadoc/microej_5.x/apis/ej/microui/event/generator/States.html>`_.
 For each standard generator, Input engine proposes a set of functions to create and send an event to this generator.

 Static Initialization proposes an additional event generator: ``Touch``.
-A touch event generator is a pointer event generator whose area size is the display size where the touch panel is placed.
+A touch event generator is a `Pointer <https://repository.microej.com/javadoc/microej_5.x/apis/ej/microui/event/generator/Pointer.html>`_ event generator whose area size is the display size where the touch panel is placed.
 Furthermore, contrary to a pointer, a *press* action is required to be able to have a *move* action (and so a *drag* action).
 Input engine proposes a set of functions to target a touch event generator (equal to a pointer event generator but with some constraints).
+The touch event generator is identified as a standard `Pointer <https://repository.microej.com/javadoc/microej_5.x/apis/ej/microui/event/generator/Pointer.html>`_ event generator, by consequence the Java application has to use the `Pointer <https://repository.microej.com/javadoc/microej_5.x/apis/ej/microui/event/generator/Pointer.html>`_ API to deal with a touch event generator.

 According to the event generator, one or several parameters are required.
 The parameter format is event generator dependant.
 For instance a ``Pointer`` X-coordinate is encoded on 16 bits (0-65535 pixels).